Deep Learning Methods for Adjusting Global MFD Speed Estimations to Local Link Configurations: Methodology

 The mass conservation equation is transformed into a recursive formula that calculates the link queues in every time step based on the queues of the previous time step and the respective outflows of the current time step.
 By applying these formulas for a predefined number of time steps, we get a complete traffic simulation for a specified demand scenario.
 By knowing the queues of every network link at every time step (state variables $m_z$ and $w_z$, $\forall z \in Z$), we can compute the total travel time of all vehicles.
 Mean link speed is estimated for every network link $z \in Z$ based on link outflow and queue values, according to the following relation,

-where $t$ is the time window index, $v_{\textrm{ff}}$ is the free flow speed, $T_w(t)$ is the set of simulation time step indices corresponding to time window $t$, $L_z$ is the length of link $z$, and $u_z(j)$ and $x_z(j)$ denote the outflow and accumulation of link $z$ at simulation time step $j$, respectively.
+where $t$ is the time window index, $v_{\textrm{ff}}$ is the free flow speed, $T_w(t)$ is the set of simulation time step indices corresponding to time window $t$, $L_z$ is the length of link $z$, and $u_z(j)$ and $x_z(j)$ denote the outflow {(veh/hour)} and accumulation { (i.e. the total number of vehicles present in the the link $z$ }at simulation time step $j$, respectively.